We all know it’s important to take care of your vehicle’s engine. But, there are some common engine problems, that just

 Running rich or lean, can be caused by a multitude of conditions.
 It could be a fuel pump failure or a fuel injector leaking.
 It could be a plugged fuel filter or contaminated fuel.
 Whatever the root cause, it needs to be fixed alongside the engine repair or engine replacement you complete.

-Although some engine problems are bigger than others; the vast majority can be avoided by regularly taking care of maintenance issues.
-So, With proper maintenance, you reduce the chances of a breaking down and minimize the risk of needing expensive repairs.
-Finally, you can save yourself time and money by quickly diagnosing engine problems; before they cause more harm to your vehicle.
+Although some common engine problems are bigger than others, the vast majority can be avoided.
+Most often, by regularly taking care of maintenance issues.
+So, with proper maintenance, you reduce the chances of breaking down and minimize the risk of needing expensive repairs.